OceanOutcomes/ocean-outcomes/news/_posts/2015-08-06-rfe-produces-high-volumes.md

 Sakhalin fishermen, who have only harvested 14,500 tons of salmon so far this season, are still hopeful for a big pink return.
 Scientists in the region postulate abnormal hydrological conditions are causing a delay in salmon returns, but they still anticipate a harvest of 70,000 - 80,000 tons, the majority of which should be caught in the coming weeks.

-More information on this story can be found on Russia’s Federal Fisheries Agency (Rosrybolovstvo) [website] (http://fish.gov.ru/press-tsentr/novosti/6073-shtab-lososevoj-putiny-2015-dobyto-bolee-169-tys-tonn-tikhookeanskikh-lososej).

 *For comparison purposes 2013 catch data are used instead of 2014 data, as pink salmon, a significant volume of RFE salmon production, are only caught in substantial numbers every other year.*